Indigenous Early Childhood Education (INECE) Advanced Certificate

 Program Description

-The Indigenous Early Childhood Education Advanced Certificate program is for fully trained Early Childhood Educators who wish to attain additional knowledge and teachings rooted in Indigenous worldviews.
+The Advanced Certificate in Indigenous Early Childhood Education program is for fully trained Early Childhood Educators who wish to attain additional knowledge and teachings rooted in Indigenous worldviews.
 It is a five-course program meant to support Indigenous methodologies that may not have been introduced in other Early Childhood Education programs.
 The program includes ways of incorporating languages into childcare settings, storytelling and the link to literacy, and an introduction to Indigenous Studies.
 There are also two opportunities for land-based education.

 Admission Requirements